Single-molecule motion control: Discussion

-DNV and KVC are funded by Honeywell CSR funding to the International Center for Nanodevices (ICeNd).
+Acknowledgement: International Center for Nanodevices (ICeNd) acknowledges the funding from Honeywell for this research.
+DNV and KVC are supported by ICeNd.
+JRH is supported by the EPSRC Sensor CDT, University of Cambridge.
 SG is grateful to the German Research Foundation and Isaac Newton Trust for funding and The Royal Society for endorsement.
-ICeNd is thankful to the Indian Nano User Program --- INUP-i2i funding from IISc Bangalore and the Ministry of Electronics and Information Technology, the Union Government of the Republic of India.
-SG, MG, and SC are thankful to Brian Corbett for facilitating their R\&D activity in Maxapiens.
+ICeNd is thankful to the Indian Nano User Program --- Indian Nanoelectronics Users Program (INUP-i2i) funding from the Ministry of Electronics and Information Technology, the Union Government of the Republic of India awarded by IISc Bangalore.
+SG, MG, and SC are thankful to Brian Corbett for facilitating their intellectual collaborations through Maxapiens.